Kimo19992/Kabli-System/README.md

 a new ksp mod planet pack which is basically black hole binary inspired by Kcalbeloh and Mirrortist worked on since August 22 2023 its also in work in progress so expect to be released in the 3 year anniversary

+Kabli System is only Compatible with
+Kopernicus (include KopernicusExpansion)
+EVE
+Scatterer (broken yet.. later will be fix.. in the next update.)

+you also need winrar too